- Understanding basic terms and concepts is a must before considering options.

-Before you implement an options strategy, you must receive a copy of the options disclosure document entitled “Characteristics and Risks of Standardized Options,” which discusses specific information about the risks of buying and selling options.
+Before you implement an options strategy, you must receive a copy of the options disclosure document titled “Characteristics and Risks of Standardized Options,” which discusses specific information about the risks of buying and selling options.
 Be sure to ask your Financial Advisor for a copy.

 Keep in mind that commissions, fees, taxes and other expenses are significant when considering any option strategy.
 This is especially true for multi-leg option positions.

 - Ask your Financial Advisor for the options disclosure document.